glennfaison/betaremit/README.md

 # betaremit
-A simple client-server application to manage products
+A simple node.js server application to manage products